Thorium/ClearBank.Net/Readme.md

         } : ClearbankConfiguration
 ```

-The last `LogUnsuccessfulHandler` property is optional error-logging callback.
+The last `LogUnsuccessfulHandler` property is an optional error-logging callback.
 You could replace it e.g. with `Some logging` and have a function:

 ```fsharp
     let logging(status,content) =